mapbox/mbutil/README.md

         $ mb-util tiles world.mbtiles # mbtiles file must not already exist

     Options:
       -h, --help       show this help message and exit --scheme=SCHEME  Tiling scheme of the tiles.
-Default is "xyz" (z/x/y), other options are "tms" which is also z/x/y but uses a flipped y coordinate, and "wms" which replicates the MapServer WMS TileCache directory structure
+Default is "xyz" (z/x/y), other options are "tms" which is also z/x/y but uses a flipped y coordinate, and "wms" which replicates the MapServer WMS TileCache directory structure "z/000/000/x/000/000/y.png"''', --image_format=FORMAT
-                            "z/000/000/x/000/000/y.png"
+                            The format of the image tiles, either png or jpg --grid_callback=CALLBACK
-      --image_format=FORMAT
+                            Option to control JSONP callback for UTFGrid tiles.
+If grids are not used as JSONP,             you can remove callbacks specifying --grid_callback=""
-                            The format of the image tiles, either png, jpg, webp or pbf
+      --do_compression      Do mbtiles compression
       --grid_callback=CALLBACK
                             Option to control JSONP callback for UTFGrid tiles.
 If grids are not used as JSONP, you can remove callbacks